 If you are in the position of needing dental implants to replace one or a couple of missing teeth, you should know that there are two different types of dental implants.

-The options you can choose from have a few differences.
+The options you can choose from having a few differences.
 These types of dental implants differ in specific areas you should carefully consider.
 You could categorize implants into one of two categories.